Syrian Refugee Vulnerable Person Scheme

 The Government advises the best way to help refugees is to donate cash to humanitarian organisations or charities who are already working with refugees.
-The information on the GOV.UK website lists the main charities taking donations.
+The information on GOV.UK lists the main charities taking donations.
 For people offering clothes, bedding, books, toys and other items, the website suggests donating them to charity shops, including those run by the British Red Cross, Save the Children and Oxfam, which accept good quality items.
 The items themselves are not sent to refugees but the money raised from sales will be directed to helping refugees.
-More advice on donating funds or items can be found on the GOV.UK website.
+More advice on donating funds or items can be found on GOV.UK.

 5. How do I offer a property to house refugees?

 If you wish to express an interest in making a property available at some point for a refugee family, you should contact the housing team by email or call 01306 885001.
 You will need to provide the following details: